 Note The data analysis icon is displayed only for an ApsaraDB RDS for MySQL database.

 - : the Database Autonomy Service (DAS) service icon.
-You can click this icon to make quick diagnosis and conduct real-time performance, instance session, and spatial analyses.
+You can click this icon to use the features of DAS, including quick diagnostics, real-time performance, instance session, and storage analysis.
 After you click this icon, you are navigated to the DAS console.
 For more information, see Real-time performance and View the session statistics of an ApsaraDB RDS for MySQL instance.

 - : the Sync Metadata icon.
 After you click this icon, DMS collects the latest metadata information of the database, such as tables, fields, indexes, and programmable objects.
 This helps you manage permissions on tables, fields, and programmable objects based on different security levels.
 For more information, see Metadata.

 - : the export icon.
-You can click this icon to export the database, table schemas of the database, or table creation statements.
+You can click this icon to export the data of the database, table schemas of the database, or table creation statements.
 You can also click this icon to view the schema versions of this database.
 For more information about schema versions, see Manage schema versions.